ploomber/soorgeon/CONTRIBUTING.md

 # Contributing to Soorgeon

 Hi!
 Thanks for considering a contribution to Soorgeon.
 We're building Soorgeon to help data scientists convert their monolithic notebooks into maintainable pipelines.
-Our command-line interface takes a notebook as an input and generates a [Ploomber pipeline](https://github.com/ploomber/ploomber) as output, and we need your help to ensure our tool is robust to real-world code (which is messy!).
+Our command-line interface takes a notebook as an input and generates a [Ploomber pipeline](https://github.com/ploomber/ploomber) as output ([see demo here](https://www.youtube.com/watch?v=EJecqsZBr3Q)), and we need your help to ensure our tool is robust to real-world code (which is messy!).

 We're downloading publicly available notebooks from Kaggle and testing if our tools can successfully refactor them.

 This guide explains what the process looks like: from finding a candidate notebook to merging your changes.
-Hence, whenever we publish a new Soorgeon version, we test with all the contributed notebooks.
+Hence, whenever we publish a new Soorgeon version, we'll test with all the contributed notebooks.

 ## Adding new test notebooks